Dak Prescott Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Matchup vs. San Francisco

-- In two matchups against the 49ers, Prescott averaged 239.5 passing yards per game, 43.0 yards below his over/under in Sunday's game.
+- In two matchups against the 49ers, Prescott averaged 239.5 passing yards per game, 47.0 yards less than his over/under for Sunday.

-- Prescott threw multiple TDs in both of those contests against the 49ers.
+- In both of those games against the 49ers, Prescott threw multiple TDs.

-- The 49ers have the NFL's seventh-ranked pass defense this season, surrendering 227.9 yards per game through the air.
+- The 227.9 passing yards the 49ers allow per game makes them the NFL's seventh-ranked pass defense this season.

-- The 49ers' defense is 12th in the league, giving up 1.5 passing touchdowns per game.
+- The 49ers have allowed 25 passing TDs this year (1.5 per game), ranking them 12th among NFL defenses.

 Recent Performances